-• Counseling is provided by teachers, guidance counselors, special education staff, vice-principals, and the principal.
+- Counseling is provided by teachers, guidance counselors, special education staff, vice-principals, and the principal.
 Counseling is the most common technique used to address student behavior.
-Counseling may be combined with other forms of disciplinary action.

-- A restorative practice is a response to wrongdoing that focuses on a healing process for those affected by inappropriate behaviour and on the opportunity for the individual to fully understand the impact of his or her actions.
+Counseling may be combined with other forms of disciplinary action. - A restorative practice is a response to wrongdoing that focuses on a healing process for those affected by inappropriate behaviour and on the opportunity for the individual to fully understand the impact of his or her actions.
 One of our goals at AMHS is to create a more inclusive and restorative community that supports students in developing a greater understanding of society and the contributions of each person.
 The aim is to resolve issues, repair the harm and restore relationships. - Detentions are given outside of class time and are used when some form of minor deterrent is required.
 Students will have the time to complete assignments and examine their behaviour in order to determine the changes that must be made.
 Students who fail to or refuse to serve a detention face further consequences, which may include suspension. - Students may be required to provide a written description of an incident to be used as the basis for counseling or further action. - Staff will call home regularly regarding attendance, academic, and behavioural concerns.
 Parents are encouraged to contact teachers if questions/concerns arise. - A student contract is a written agreement involving an administrator, the student and in some instances the parents.
 The contract is intended to correct habitual neglect of duty.
 The contract states that the student will agree to obey all school rules as well as to specific conditions.
 In general, contracts are designed to promote acceptable behaviour.
 The consequences of breaching the agreement are included in the document. - An Administrator may withdraw a student's privilege of attending dances, school events or team membership for a specified period of time. - The return of personal items confiscated during the day will be determined by the teacher and/or Administration.
 In some situations, a parent may be requested to come to the school to retrieve the item. - In the case of academic, attendance, behavioural, and personal problems, students may be referred for in-school support.
 Referrals to social agencies may be suggested in certain circumstances.
-At AMHS, support staff may include contact with a Child and Youth Worker and/or the school's Social Worker. - Police will be notified in such cases as described in the YRDSB's Caring and Safe Schools and in accordance with the YRDSB/YRP protocol. - A restorative approach that gives the individual a chance to address the infraction by encouraging the individual to make a plan for restitution, which may include service or payment to an individual, the school, or the community. - Suspension from school is reserved for serious or habitual offenses and is often preceded by other disciplinary measures.
-Serious offenses may result in suspension for the first occurrence.
-The purpose of the suspension is to give the student time to consider appropriate behaviour and to allow parents to counsel the student.
-The student is responsible for completing work missed while under suspension.
-While under suspension, students are not permitted on YRDSB property or allowed to participate in any school field trips, sporting events, performances, etc.
+At AMHS, support staff may include contact with a Child and Youth Worker and/or the school's Social Worker. - Police will be notified in such cases as described in the YRDSB's Caring and Safe Schools and in accordance with the YRDSB/YRP protocol.